 text using AddText.
 Then add multiple new text blocks using

-obtained from the previous call after adjusting the target location
+the ID obtained from the previous call after adjusting the target

 The AddText function returns the Object ID of the newly added